 - Healing Art: Yoga, meditation, massage, ayurveda and other rejuvenation therapies like reiki, shiatsu, reflexology and so on.

 - Design: Applied and theoretical design projects in the field of graphic design; architecture; furniture and interior design; textile, fashion, accessory and jewelry design; product design; space design and narratives.

-Note: While the centre has private and shared studio spaces for general use, specific facilities include a pottery/ceramic studio with a kiln.
+Note: While the center has private and shared studio spaces for general use, specific facilities include a pottery/ceramic studio with a kiln.
 Artists therefore are required to arrange for all necessary materials/ equipment for their projects specific to the concerned media.
 Further, all expenses for these and other material costs for their work are to be borne by the artists.
-The center can facilitate the sourcing of such supply wherever possible.
+The centre can facilitate the sourcing of such supply wherever possible.